 We are aging slowly every day.
 As time creeps up on us we give it a shrug and adjust.
 The stuff on the top shelf now holds less interest as it becomes harder to get it down.
 We see the grey creep into our partners hair.
 The soft wrinkles around their eyes, the smile lines.

 Wedding vows are to stick together through richer and poorer, for better or worse and in sickness and health -until death do us part.
 Until those times come, it’s hard to predict what to expect of yourself, or your spouse.

 When you become a caregiver for your spouse things change.
 The blushing young bride needs help in the shower.
 The strong-just-returned-from-service groom needs help getting dressed.
 Your marriage vows ring in your ears-in sickness and in health.
 Are you nurse or spouse?
 It can be physically hard to provide care for another person.
+Here you can find patio pavers Dublin.
 It is definitely emotionally hard.
 It is a task we do with love in our hearts but there are times that it is exhausting.

 Caregiver burnout, is the physical, mental and emotional exhaustion that changes the relationship from positive and caring to negative and uncaring.
 Loss of sleep, irritability, change in appetite or weight and loss of interest in activities you used to enjoy are all signs of caregiver burnout.